rbjaxter/budhud/README.md

 ###### Damage Flash
 To modify the damage color for whayay's crosshair, navigate to `\budhud\resource\clientscheme.res` and find the crosshairs section.

-##### Knuckle's Crosshairs
+##### Knuckles' Crosshairs
-Knuckle's crosshairs can be seen in `\budhud\_Customization_\Knuckle's Crosshairs.png`.
+Knuckles' crosshairs can be seen in `\budhud\_Customization_\Knuckles' Crosshairs.png`.
 Note the letter underneath the crosshair you want to use.
 Then, go to your hudlayout.res and find "labeltext" under the first section at the top.
 Change "a" to whatever letter is associated with the crosshair you would like to use.

 ###### Damage Flash
 To modify the damage color for Knuckle's crosshair, navigate to `\budhud\resource\clientscheme.res` and find the crosshairs section.